Preliminary Screening Video

 Switch in Time (Nestico) - Letter "B to C", and Letter "G" through the end.
 Quarter=168

 Magic Flea (Nestico) - Letter "I" to through the end.
 Half=144

 Fun Time (Nestico) - Letter "B to E", and letter "F" through the end.
 Quarter=126

 Note: These lead trumpet parts can be found in the Basie-Nestico Lead Trumpet Book, Kendor Music, Inc.

-Applicants must demonstrate improvisation skill by performing one chorus of melody and two improvised choruses on three tunes selected from the following list
+Part 2 - Improvisation: Applicants will demonstrate improvisational skills by performing one chorus of melody and two improvised choruses on the following two pieces:

-Confirmation Aebersold Volume 6, Track 4
+“Confirmation” (Play along track Aebersold Volume 6, Track 4)

-- What Is This Thing Called Love Aebersold Volume 15, Track 5
+“What Is This Thing Called Love?”
+(Play along track Aebersold Volume 15, Track 5)

-Applicants will demonstrate sight reading skill by performing one written jazz etude(s) at sight.
+Part 3 - Sight-Reading: Applicants will demonstrate sight-reading skill by performing one written jazz etude at sight.
 Lead trumpeters will perform a lead trumpet part.

-Follow the directions on the College of Music application to submit a high quality recorded video audition by using youtube.com, yousendit.com, or similar web service.
-The recorded audition must include the first two parts of the live audition.
-Sightreading is not required for recorded auditions.
+Guidelines for Recorded Auditions: Follow the directions on the College of Music application to submit a high quality recorded video audition.
+The recorded audition must include Part 1 and Part 2 of the live audition.
 Read carefully the description of the live audition requirements.

+Preparing the video of Part 1 and Part 2 (prepared jazz transcription and improvisation).
 Do not edit the individual performances but feel free to use "takes" that demonstrate your best work.
-Make sure that the camera is 10 to 12 feet from you and that the balance between your instrument and the play-along track is appropriate.
-When recording the prepared jazz etude use a metronome set at the tempo indicated.
-Make sure the metronome is audible on the recording.
+Make sure that the camera is 10 to 12 feet from you and that the balance between your instrument and the play-along track/metronome is appropriate.
+When performing your transcription, use a metronome or play with the original recording.